microsoft/ace/docs/td_platform-specific.md

 With logic like this, you could load different markup files, programmatically construct different UI, and so on.

+In addition to this, the [ace.android.ifVersionAtLeast API](/ace/docs/ref/#four) enables you to perform Android-specific logic conditionally based on the current Android version.

 ## Conditional Markup

 Perhaps you have a XAML file that defines an entire page in a cross-platform way, but you have a couple of spots that need to differ based